Health Insurance and Pre-Existing Conditions

 Pre-existing conditions are medical conditions that were present prior to taking up private health insurance.
 If your health insurance policy lapses and you develop a medical condition, it will be considered a pre-existing condition when you take up your next policy.

 The Department of Health use the following criteria to identify a pre-existing condition:

 - The signs or symptoms of the medical condition must have been “reasonably apparent” or “reasonably evident” in the six months before signing up for insurance OR

 - You have some symptom, sign or impairment that would have been apparent to a reasonable GP conducting a routine external examination if you had sought a medical exam.

-However, if you developed a lump in your breast and signed up for insurance a month later, breast cancer would likely be considered a pre-existing condition and a waiting period could be imposed.
+For example, if you have a lump in your breast before you sign up for insurance and are diagnosed with breast cancer afterwards, the cancer would likely be considered a pre-existing condition.

 |Months||Standard Waiting Period|